Frequently Asked Questions

 Programming Questions

-Please review the API Reference and examples on the SitePal support pages.
+Please review the API Reference document and the examples on the SitePal support pages.
 The API examples demonstrate the use of every API function, and by copying their source code you can get off to a quick start.